zulip/zulip-mobile/docs/developer-guide.md

    This makes a big difference in productivity, and especially so when working in a codebase that's new to you.
 See [our Editors / IDEs guide](howto/editor.md).
+3. Git.
+See [our Git guide](howto/git.md) for a bit of setup, and some valuable tips you may not know (even if you've been using Git for a while).
-3. Debugging.
+4. Debugging.
 It's fine to skip this at first to get going, but when you're tackling a moderately complex issue, a good debugging setup can help a lot.
 See [our debugging guide](howto/debugging.md) for details, including setup instructions.